-Christina Jedra is a reporter on the City and County of Honolulu beat.
-She writes about how the city spends your tax dollars and makes decisions that affect the lives of everyone on Oahu.
-She is particularly interested in covering homelessness, the Honolulu Police Department and the intersection of the two.
+Christina Jedra is a watchdog reporter on the City and County of Honolulu beat.
+She writes stories that hold the government accountable for how it spends your tax dollars and makes decisions that affect the lives of everyone on Oahu.
+Her coverage area includes the mayor, the Honolulu City Council and the Honolulu Police Department.

 Her investigative stories have sparked criminal investigations and penalties and prompted legislative and policy changes.
 She was recognized several times by the Maryland-Delaware-DC Press Association, which awarded her a first-place prize and a best of show award in investigative reporting in 2019.

 Christina’s first full-time job in journalism was at The Capital newspaper in Annapolis, Maryland.

 A graduate of Emerson College in Boston, Christina interned with The Baltimore Sun, The Boston Globe, The New England Center for Investigative Reporting and USA Today.
 Christina was born and raised in New Jersey and has strong feelings about quality bagels and pizza.